zhangcheng/product-factory-composer/README.md

 [data model diagram](https://github.com/OpenUnited/product-factory-composer/blob/master/docs/diagrams/openunited-data-model%20v1.0.png)

 ## Design Choices
-A concept called "ProductMap" defines what a product does.
-The ProductMap comprises a set of nested Capabilities in a tree-like structure.
-ProductMap helps to ensure that people understand what a product does, which sounds obvious however to date frameworks have only focussed on the work to be done and not what the product does.
+A concept called "ProductTree" defines what a product does.
+The ProductTree comprises a set of nested Capabilities in a tree-like structure.
+ProductTree helps to ensure that people understand what a product does, which sounds obvious however to date frameworks have only focussed on the work to be done and not what the product does.

-The work to be done on a product is organised separately to the ProductMap but in a related way.
+The work to be done on a product is organised separately to the ProductTree but in a related way.
 The units of work are defined as Tasks, and these are grouped into Initiatives.

-Whilst we deliberately separate what the product does (ProductMap) from the work (Initiatives/Tasks) to be done, these are related:
+Whilst we deliberately separate what the product does (ProductTree) from the work (Initiatives/Tasks) to be done, these are related:

-* Initiatives belong to a Capability in the ProductMap
+* Initiatives belong to a Capability in the ProductTree
 * An Initiative's Tasks are by default related to the same Capability as that Initiative
 * The Capability-Task relationship can be overriden, Tasks are allowed to relate to a different Capability than their Initiative if desired